Pseudo-dualizing complexes of torsion modules and semi-infinite MGM duality: Introduction

 \Section{Pseudo-Derived Categories in the Relative Context} Roughly speaking, a pseudo-coderived category is an intermediate triangulated quotient category between the conventional derived and the coderived category, while a pseudo-contraderived category is an intermediate triangulated quotient category between the derived and the contraderived category.
 The concept of pseudo-derived categories presently works better in the context of the Positselski co/contraderived categories than the Becker ones, for the simple reason that we do not have a good technology for proving that all Becker co/contraacyclic complexes in an exact category are acyclic (cf.\ Lemma~\ref{becker-co-contra-acyclic-are-acyclic}).
 That is why we only consider the Positselski co/contraderived categories in this section.

 We start with a brief recollection of the discussion of pseudo-derived categories from~\cite[Introduction and Section~4]{PS2} and~\cite[Section~1]{Pps}.

 Let $\sA$ be an exact category with exact functors of infinite direct sum (as defined in Section~\ref{prelim-exotic-derived-secn}).
-Then it is clear that every Positselski-coacyclic complex in $\sA$ is acyclic (in the sense of~\cite[Section~A.1]{Pcosh}, which agrees with the terminology in~\cite{Neem0,Bueh} when $\sA$ is idempotent-complete).
+Then it is clear that every Positselski-coacyclic complex in $\sA$ is acyclic (where, to be precise, acyclicity of a complex in an exact category is understood in the sense of~\cite[Section~A.1]{Pcosh}, which agrees with the terminology in~\cite{Neem0,Bueh} when $\sA$ is idempotent-complete).
 So $\Ac^\co(\sA)\subset\Ac(\sA)$, and it follows that the derived category $\sD(\sA)$ is naturally a triangulated Verdier quotient category of $\sD^\co(\sA)$.
 In other words, the triangulated Verdier quotient functor $Q_\sA\:\sK(\sA)\twoheadrightarrow\sD(\sA)$ factorizes naturally through the triangulated Verdier quotient functor $Q_\sA^\co\:\sK(\sA) \twoheadrightarrow\sD^\co(\sA)$, so $Q_\sA$ is the composition of triangulated Verdier quotient functors

 A triangulated category $\sD'$ is said to be a \emph{pseudo-coderived category} of $\sA$ if it is endowed with two triangulated Verdier quotient functors $\sD^\co(\sA)\twoheadrightarrow\sD'\twoheadrightarrow \sD(\sA)$ whose composition is the triangulated Verdier quotient functor~$R_\sA^\co$.